lllyasviel/stable-diffusion-webui-forge/README.md

 Stable Diffusion Web UI Forge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to make development easier, and optimize the speed and resource consumption.

 The name "Forge" is inspired from "Minecraft Forge".
-This project will become SD WebUI's Forge..
+This project will become SD WebUI's Forge.

 Forge will give you: